mjgasior/cracker-app/README.md

 Remember that while setting `REACT_APP_API_URL` in local development, the client container does not have `nginx` - that means that `cracker-server` is available as `:4000` HTTP and not `/api` HTTPS.
 Apollo GQL Playground should be available after start at `:4000` (if you use `VirtualBox`, the address can be `http://192.168.99.100:4000/` and for regular `Docker` development either `http://127.0.0.1:4000/` or `http://localhost:4000/`).

-On the other hand, the `:3000` port for Webpack React development is mapped in `docker-compose.yml` to standard HTTP `:443` HTTPS port, so the app is visible for Auth0 as (for example) `https://127.0.0.1/` - keep that in mind while setting the `REACT_APP_AUTH0_REDIRECT` value (go to [cracker-client](https://github.com/mjgasior/cracker-app/tree/master/cracker-client) to read more on how to configure custom SSL certificates for HTTPS local development if necessary).
+On the other hand, the `:3000` port for Webpack React development is mapped in `docker-compose.yml` to standard HTTP `:443` HTTPS port, so the app is visible for Auth0 as (for example) `https://127.0.0.1/` (go to [cracker-client](https://github.com/mjgasior/cracker-app/tree/master/cracker-client) to read more on how to configure custom SSL certificates for HTTPS local development if necessary).

 Example of local development `.env` for `cracker-client`:

 ```
 REACT_APP_API_URL=http://127.0.0.1:4000
-REACT_APP_AUTH0_REDIRECT=https://127.0.0.1
 REACT_APP_AUTH0_DOMAIN=domain.region.auth0.com
 REACT_APP_AUTH0_CLIENT_ID=i6mdgjdsjs45asdmfdg3453TADasdkaa
 REACT_APP_AUDIENCE=https://cracker.app